Eric Shilling: Life and career

+After taking part in the SWO Iolanthe when Gilbert and Sullivan works came out of copyright he sang all that repertoire (apart from Princess Ida): on stage (including guest appearances in Dallas), on the radio, and on television (the Learned Judge in Trial by Jury).
 He appeared in a BBC studio recording of Offenbach's Un mari à la porte in 1971, and also in 1976 the musical Liza of Lambeth at the Shaftesbury Theatre.